-Father Pat's Pastoral Ponderings
+Father Pat's Pastoral Ponderings Leader and Perfecter of Faith

-After his long panegyric on the heroes of faith, the author of the Epistle makes reference to Jesus as "the leader and perfecter of faith" (12:2).
-This expression requires closer inspection, if we want to understand Jesus' relationship to faith.
+After his long panegyric on the heroes of faith, the Epistle makes reference to Jesus as "the author and perfecter of faith" (12:2).
+This expression requires closer inspection, in order to understand Jesus' relationship to faith.